ibm-cloud-docs/cloud-databases/howto-provisioning.md

 ## Using the Command-Line

-The {{site.data.keyword.cloud_notm}} CLI tool is what you use to communicate with {{site.data.keyword.cloud_notm}} from your terminal or command-line.
+The {{site.data.keyword.cloud_notm}} CLI tool is what you use to communicate with {{site.data.keyword.cloud_notm}} from your terminal or command line.
 For more information, see [Download and install {{site.data.keyword.cloud_notm}} CLI](/docs/cli/reference/ibmcloud?topic=cloud-cli-install-ibmcloud-cli).

-To create a  {{site.data.keyword.databases-for}}deployment, you use the CLI to request a service instance with the service ID of the database (or messaging queue) you want to provision.
+To create a  {{site.data.keyword.databases-for}} deployment, you use the CLI to request a service instance with the service ID of the database (or messaging queue) you want to provision.

-The command template is:
+The command template is

 ```
 ibmcloud resource service-instance-create <service-name> <service-id> <service-plan-id> <region>